How to Build a Zip Code Polygon Database

 Points show the seeds colored by postal code, and lines show the resulting postal polygons after Voronoi generation and grouping by postal code.

-Refining Postal Boundaries Using Administrative Divisions
+Refining Zip Code Boundaries Using Administrative Divisions

 The method above makes the most of the available data points, but you can improve the accuracy of your database if you know something about the postal system.

-In theory, if your geocoded source is perfect—in other words, it contains an exhaustive list of addresses with correct postal codes and coordinates—you don’t really need this extra step.
+In theory, if your geocoded source is perfect—in other words, it contains an exhaustive list of addresses with correct zip codes and coordinates—you don’t really need this extra step.
 But in practice, data sources are rarely perfect.
 Even if they were, this extra step means that if addresses are added in the future, you likely won’t have to recompute the boundaries.
 Your postal boundaries will stay valid.

 So, how do you leverage administrative division data?

-French postal codes are based on municipalities, so you can construct French postal boundaries by aggregating municipalities.
+French zip codes are based on municipalities, so you can construct French postal boundaries by aggregating municipalities.
 And, yes, you’re right to think you could have skipped the Voronoi step altogether.
 But hang on.
 You’ll see later that there are a few exceptions to the rule that one postal code covers one or more entire municipalities.
 This justifies using geocoded points in combination with the boundaries of municipalities.

 For this step, you’ll use the latest version of the French communes, or municipalities, extracted from OpenStreetMap.
 It’s approved by the French Geographic Institute and mainly issued from the national cadastral division.